FeatureBaseDB/www/content/whitepaper/whitepaper.md

 ### Group By
 Going beyond segmentation, Pilosa offers ever-improving support for grouped and ordered queries.
-For example, if instead of finding the people who liked a certain set of foods, you wanted to find the foods that the most people liked, Pilosa's set fields with their ranked cache suppport this.
-One can also use any segmentation query as a filter to this, so instead of finding the most liked foods across your whole dataset, you might want to see the most liked foods of people who visited pilosa.com.
+For example, if instead of finding the people who liked a certain set of foods, one wanted to find the foods that the most people liked, Pilosa's set fields with their ranked cache suppport this.
+One can also use any segmentation query as a filter to a group by query, so instead of finding the most liked foods across the whole dataset, one can see the most liked foods of people who visited pilosa.com.

 ![Illustration of the Pilosa data model, a binary index, showcasing groupings of rows called "fields."](./figs/fig1.png)

 ## Direct Encoding Model